Possible Bearish Inside Day Candle Pattern Detected for Edwards Life (NYSE:EW) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Edwards Life (NYSE:EW)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Edwards Life (NYSE:EW) based on the price action in the company's shares.
-Today's price range of $210.46 and $213.65 is within yesterday's high and low of the day.
+Yesterday's price range of $210.46 and $213.65 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Edwards Life may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Edwards Lifesciences Corporation designs, develops, manufactures, and markets products and services to treat late-stage cardiovascular disease.
 The Company's products include tissue replacement heart valves, heart valve repair products, hemodynamic monitoring devices, angioscopy equipment, oxygenators, and pharmaceuticals.
 Edwards supplies its products to customers located worldwide.